hossamzee/geoqassim/readme.md

 - Make the messages to be sent good looking ones (Update the design of emails.) and not spams.
 - Fix the git stuff.
 - Do the searching and indexing.
+- Update the locale in Laravel to be an Arabic/Saudi Arabia.

 # Future Imporvements
 - Google Analytics implementing.
 - Consider indexing the database tables.
+- Fix many issues when viewing the website from the mobile.